 1. Principal duties

 The investment management activities are organised as a separate operational area of the Central Bank, NBIM.
 The Chief Executive Officer shall not take part in discussions by the management of Norges Bank concerning monetary policy or financial stability issues or international organisations’ assessments of such issues.
+NBIM must be organised to protect inside information and other confidential or market sensitive information.
 NBIM employees shall, to the extent possible, not have access to confidential information from other parts of Norges Bank.

-NBIM CEO shall participate in Norges Bank’s Leadergroup (NBLG), to discuss administrative tasks of common interest.
-The Governor chairs NBLG.
+NBIM CEO shall participate in Norges Bank’s Leadergroup.

 2. Investment advice

 The Chief Executive Officer shall advise the Executive Board on issues concerning investment management and is responsible for providing well-founded and documented advice on the Fund’s overall investment strategy and other aspects of investment management to the Executive Board.
-This responsibility includes:
+Unless otherwise decided by the Executive Board this responsibility includes:

-- Prepare the basis for decisions on investment management to be taken by the Executive Board;
+- Prepare the basis for decisions on investment management to be taken by the Executive Board in accordance with the mandate for the Risk and Investment Committee of the Executive Board;

 - Ensure that relevant expertise and advisory capacity is available to the Executive Board;

-- Provide advice on matters concerning changes in investment strategy, asset classes, asset allocation, investment risk, benchmark indices, investment limits and other operating parameters for the Fund and portfolios under management;
+- Provide well-founded research and proposals relating to the Executive Board’s advice to the Ministry of Finance on matters concerning changes in the Fund’s investment strategy, including new asset classes, asset allocation, investment risk, benchmark indices, investment limits and other operating parameters for the Fund and portfolios under management;

 The Chief Executive Officer shall maintain and develop an appropriate organisation to support NBIM’s investment strategy.
 This includes:

-- Develop an appropriate management structure within NBIM;
+- Develop an appropriate organisational structure within NBIM;

 - Prepare and implement the strategic and annual plans and ensure that these are formally updated on a regular basis, as well as whenever necessary to reflect significant changes;

-- Ensure NBIM operates in a cost effective manner and propose an annual budget and cost framework for activities;
+- Ensure NBIM operates in a cost effective manner and propose an annual budget for all activities relating to the management of the Fund;

 - Sign a representation letter to external auditor for the annual account for the Fund, with a copy to the Director of NBA;